wtsia/Blog-Site/README.md

 ## Basics
 ##### Generating Static Files
+in the roverblog directory, in a terminal run:

 `hugo -t hugo-vitae`

 cd into the public directory, and push changes to the github repo that holds the static assets, in this submodule run: